 Before you test your starter solenoid, you must have a fully charged battery.
 Continue testing the solenoid by using the steps to diagnose a bad starter solenoid in “How to Tell Your Lawn Mower Solenoid is Bad”.

-I recommend having your local repair shop that specializes in starter and alternator repairs test your starter and rebuild it if possible before just throwing a pricey starter at it.
+I recommend having your local repair shop specializing in starter and alternator repairs test your starter and rebuild it if possible before throwing a pricey starter at it.

 Still Having Problems With Your Riding Mower?